 Fushimi Inari – 伏見稲荷

-The former capital city of Japan, Kyōto, is a treasure house for holy buildings.
-This time we will talk about one of these, Fushimi Inari Taisha!
+The former capital city of Japan, Kyōto, is a treasure house for holy buildings such as shrines and temples.

 What’s special about the Fushimi Inari?